pretf/example-project/README.md

         terraform.tfvars
 ```

-The hierarchy of this project makes it easy to determine which directories to plan/apply whenever files have changed.
+The hierarchy of this project makes it easy to determine which directories to plan/apply when files have changed.
 If you edit `vpc/main.tf` then it will potentially affect all directories below it: `vpc/dev` and `vpc/prod`.
 If you edit `vpc/dev/terraform.tfvars` then it will only affect itself, as it is at the bottom of the hierarchy.

-But where did the `tags` module go?
+But where did the `tags` module from the first structure go?

 Let's say that the module was only used by the `vpc` directory and it was very simple.
 In this case, we'd just move it into `vpc/tags.tf`.
 Just like `vpc/main.tf`, changes to `vpc/tags.tf` will potentially affect the directories below it: `vpc/dev` and `vpc/prod`.

 Let's say that the module was used by both `vpc` and `vpc-peering` stacks.
 In this case, we'd move it into a separate git repository, and `vpc/main.tf` and `vpc-peering/main.tf` would include it as a versioned remote module.
 When changes are made to the `tags` module repository, and a new version is released, we would update `vpc/main.tf` and `vpc-peering/main.tf` to use the new version.
 We can now determine that all directories below `vpc` and `vpc-peering` have potentially changed, but the `iam` directory has not.

-## Hierarchy, CI/CD, and making changes to specific environments
+## Making changes to specific environments

-This hierarchical project structure supports and encourages having a project where **everything** in the master branch has been deployed to production.
-There should never be a situation where you have code in the master branch that has been applied to dev but you're waiting to test it before applying it to production.
-Untested changes from one pull request should not block another pull request.
+When submitting a pull request, the CI/CD system will plan all affected stacks as a group, and apply all affected stacks as a group.
+This encourages having **everything** in the master branch deployed immediately, which in turn discourages you from making changes that affect multiple environments.

+If a CI/CD system has multiple deployment stages (for example: deploy to dev, wait for approval, deploy to stage, wait for approval, deploy to prod) then *the intended state of the infrastructure is hidden within the current state of the CI/CD system*.

+Applying all changes immediately encourages better development practices, using feature flags and versioned remote root modules.

-So how does it work?
+How does it work?
 Let's use the same structure from last time:

 ```
 iam/